8788SK/To-Do-List/README.md

 open index.html
 <br>
 <br>
-Usage
+Usage<br>

-1. Open the application in your web browser.
+1. Open the application in your web browser.<br>
-2. Use the input field to add new tasks.
+2. Use the input field to add new tasks.<br>
-3. Click on a task to mark it as completed.
+3. Click on a task to mark it as completed.<br>
-4. Use the edit and delete buttons to manage your tasks.
+4. Use the edit and delete buttons to manage your tasks.<br>
-5. Your tasks will be saved automatically and persist between sessions.
+5. Your tasks will be saved automatically and persist between sessions.<br>